 Dr. Stephen D. Emmons

-Prior to joining the faculty at Angelo State University, Dr. Emmons was an assistant professor of music at Erskine College in Due West, South Carolina, where he taught theory and history and directed the school orchestra.
-He composes for a variety of ensembles, including band, choir, and chamber groups.
-His music incorporates driving rhythms and minimalist ostinatos and often integrates the melodies and formal procedures found in medieval music, Renaissance music, and early American hymnody.
+Prior to joining the faculty at Angelo State University, Dr. Emmons was an assistant professor of music at Erskine College in Due West, South Carolina, where he taught theory and history and directed the school symphony orchestra.

 Dr. Emmons has enjoyed collaborating with his faculty colleagues and the students at ASU, writing a number of pieces that have been premiered by faculty artists as well as student ensembles.
 Particularly significant are his collaborations with Drs.
 Bonenfant, Womack, and Kelley, who have premiered several of his solo and chamber works for woodwinds.
-His woodwind and brass music is published by Cimarron Music Press.
+His music is published by Cimarron Music Press, Potenza Music, and National Music Publishers.
 Recordings of Dr. Emmons’ music can be found on his YouTube channel.

 Dr. Emmons is currently writing a comprehensive open educational resource for the freshman and sophomore theory sequence entitled Music Theory: An Open Educational Resource.
 This resource will include a complete workbook as well as Blackboard quiz pools.

 Dr. Emmons is a member of ASCAP and serves as the Institutional Representative to the National Association of Schools of Music.